ABOUT OUR GROUP OF PARISHES - last edited 18th July 2021

 Two of our churches - St Andrew's Heckington and St Michael's Swaton, are listed in Simon Jenkins book 'England's Thousand Best Churches', though everyone of our churches is a real gem that deserves to be visited.
 Although mostly built in the 14th Century they are still very much alive in the 21st and offer a warm welcome to anyone looking for a church to call their spiritual home.

-We have a team of retired clergy and lay people who also help to lead our services and we are blessed with a number of good musicians who aid our weekly worship in 'normal' times.
-Until we are allowed to sing hymns in our worship services we are using recorded music to aid our worship.
-We also hope our home groups will soon be meeting again together (See Pew News page for details).
+We also have a team of retired clergy and lay people who also help to lead our services, run groups, lead projects and serve the community.
+We are blessed with a number of good musicians who aid our weekly worship.
+We also have home groups and midweek services.
 We believe prayer is foundational to everything we do so encourage everyone to prayer where they are each day.

 We support a number of mission charities in the UK and abroad including Church Army, Barnabas Fund, and the Children's Society.
-In normal times we run several community initiatives to help the elderly, lonely and bereaved.
-Usually there are also home groups, as well as craft and friendship groups run by members of our church family, a weekly Community Cafe at St Andrew's Church Helpringham and a monthly mens breakfast, but sadly all these groups and outreach initiatives have had to be suspended whilst the pandemic restrictions are in force.
-But we hope they will back soon.
-(See Pew News page for details of reopening plans)
+We also run several community initiatives to help the elderly, lonely and bereaved.
+There are craft and friendship groups run by members of our church family, See the Pew News page for details.

 We enjoy good links with the two local Primary Schools at Heckington & Helpringham who come to our churches for a number of special assemblies throughout the year.
 St Andrew's Primary School in Heckington is a Church school and the church appoints Foundation Governors to the Governing Body.
 The headteacher is Mrs Judith Bentley who was appointed in January 2018.